OBOAcademy/obook/docs/howto/open-science-engineer.md

     *Example*: After waiting for the PR to be reviewed, Meghan kindly asked Nicole if she should find a different reviewer.

     <img width="787" alt="image" src="https://user-images.githubusercontent.com/6722114/190458254-ed13ef7b-9c0a-455a-ad49-89d2548b81ab.png" />
-1. **Find review buddies.** For every ontology you seek to contribute to **pair up with someone** who will review your pull requests and you will review their pull requests.
+1. Find **review buddies**.
+For every ontology you seek to contribute to **pair up with someone** who will review your pull requests and you will review their pull requests.
 Sometimes, it is very difficult to get _anyone_ to review your pull request.
 Reach out to people in person, and form an alliance for review.
 It is fun, and you learn new things (and get to know new people!).
-1. **Be proactive**
+1. Be **proactive**.
     - Problem of decentralization and lack of hierarchial organisation needs *proactive and brave* decision makers.
     - No one will do your work for you.
 See your pull requests and issues through all the way to the release!
     - Learn the tools necessary to make basic fixes - just try it/do it.